 Because of its emollient properties, kokum butter is easily absorbed by the skin.
 So it’s healing properties can penetrate deep into the layers of the dermis.
-It can help heal ulcers as well as fissures of the lips, hands, and the soles of your feet.
+It can help heal ulcers as well as cracks in the lips, hands, and the soles of your feet.

 And if you suffer from inflammation, kokum butter is also anti-inflammatory.
 It can help reduce inflamed skin regardless of the cause and prevents future inflammation by enhancing your natural skin barrier.

-As a side effects of its healing and anti-inflammatory properties, kokum butter is a great alternative for sensitive skin.
+As a side effect of its healing and anti-inflammatory properties, kokum butter is a great alternative for sensitive skin.
 If your skin tends to react to most skin care products, those made with kokum butter are more gentle and easily tolerated.
-You can also make your own skincare products using kokum as the base for all your other skin beneficial ingredients.

 If you suffer from dry skin, kokum is a natural moisturizer.
-Your skin absorbs it quickly and easily, so there’s no leftover film, stickIness, or greasy feeling.
+Your skin absorbs it quickly and easily, so there’s no leftover film, stickIness, or greasy residue.